hmalik88/cryptoexchange/README.md

 A pet project to practice some Data Visualization.
 Generate some MalikCoin through a faucet and send those to other addresses!
 You can generate a random hash as an address and 'claim' that account.
 Then you can use that account to send/receive MalikCoin.
 There also is a visualization illustrating the cashflows in/out of the accounts you've interacted with.

+In order to set up an account, you need to hit generate address then click on claim address, you can now use that address to login.

 **Step 1** - Clone down the repository

 **Step 2** - Run npm install